PrabhavKondapally/medical-app/README.md

 ---

 ## 📌 Project Overview
-This project is an interactive, data-driven web application designed to simulate hospital capacity management and clinical dosage safety auditing.
+This project is an interactive web application designed to simulate hospital capacity management and clinical dosage safety auditing.
 Built using **Python** and **Streamlit**, the simulator models real-world healthcare operational challenges by automatically routing incoming patients into optimized care facilities based on dynamic safety thresholds and strict room/bed constraints.

 I engineered this project to explore the intersection of **Computer Science and Healthcare**, specifically studying how software logic can prevent emergency department overcrowding, mitigate clinical risk, and automate administrative workflows for triage nurses.